-On this plan not only will you be skipping breakfast but you will also be consuming less calories than normal.
+On this plan not only will you be skipping breakfast but you will also be consuming fewer calories than normal.
 Therefore, it’s important to be cautious when exercising.
 When I did my first IF stage, I didn’t exercise and I lost 20 pounds.
 However, I really missed exercising and the mood boosts it gives me.

 Today, I still practice Intermittent Fasting every now and then, especially after the Holidays.
 There’s a lot of temptation out there and sometimes I succumb to it and put on a few pounds.
 I don’t worry about it though, as I know how to get rid of the excess weight now.

 Every day I’m learning something new and that’s why I decided to convert this weight loss plan from a pdf download to a post.
 That way as I learn something new, I can just edit it here.

 I now exercise while on the IF stage.
 I make sure to do it in the morning during my fasting hours to burn more fat.

 Here are some benefits to exercising during the IF stage: